Island Creek Park

 Visitors to Island Creek Park will enjoy the lakeside view.
 The handicap accessible loading/fishing dock provides shade as well as the picnic shelter.
 These facilites make the park ideal for families.

-If you have reserved the shelter and it is already occupied the day of your reservation, please call the office phone number at (434) 738-6143 to speak to a ranger.
+If you have reserved the shelter and it is already occupied the day of your reservation, please call Longwood Campground at 434.374.2711.
+Keep in mind that you are reserving the shelter only.

 Shelter does not have electricity.